Seattle's Child

 • Always check farm websites (or better yet, Facebook pages) on the day you plan to go to make sure they’re open.
 Some farms are open daily; others only on select days and times.
 Farms can be weather-dependent and will often close early if picked over.

-• The early bird gets the … berry.
+• The early bird gets the … strawberry.
 Mornings are your best bet as fields can get picked over by lunchtime.

 • U-pick fields mean lots of direct sun, so bring your sunscreen, hats and plenty of water.

-• While most farms accept plastic, do bring along cash or checks just in case.
+• While most farms accept cards, do bring along cash or checks just in case.

 • Many farms provide containers free of charge, but consider packing along a few extra pails of your own.

-• If your berry picking doesn’t go as planned (we’ve all been there), no worries!
+• If your strawberry picking doesn’t go as planned (we’ve all been there), no worries!
 Most farms sell boxes of fresh-picked berries (along with other must-try goodies).

 Eating berries